xelatihy/yocto-gl/docs/yocto/yocto_cli.md

 Th main reasons for this is to make the input to CLI tools more readable by using long names for options and avoiding unnamed positional arguments.
 This is also a better match for the JSON config files and since internally the CLI uses JSON as a data model to process values.
+In future releases, positional arguments will be deprecated and eventually removed.